2.3 Critical Issues in GenAI

 Take Action:

-- Ensure that the genAI output you use contains accurately cited information.
-For example, if you see a statement that claims that productivity has increased by 40% with the use of genAI in information processing tasks, you would want to then research that statistic to find out its origin.
+• Ensure that the genAI output you use contains accurately cited information.
+For example, if you see a statement that claims that productivity has increased by 40% with the use of LLMs in office tasks, you would want to then research that statistic to find out its origin.
 Which study did that data first appear in?
 Who are the authors of that study?
 Is that bit of data accurately represented in the output?
 You would then correct the statement (if necessary) then apply citation practices to reference that data.

-- Choose to work within protected environments.
+• Choose to work within protected environments.
 While some people and organizations will refuse to use genAI due to the uncertainty relating to possible litigation for use of copyrighted content (if ever provenance becomes traceable), others will choose to work within protected AI environments.
 Microsoft, for example, has established a Copyright Commitment for Azure OpenAI customers, which protects them from copyright litigation and its costs (Smith, 2023).
-Choosing to work within this framework is limiting and gives no rest for those concerned about the moral implications of using genAI output, but from a business standpoint, it gives some reassurance to organizations and end users as they adapt to the unavoidable ubiquitous presence of the technology.
+Choosing to work within this framework gives no rest for those concerned about the moral implications of using LLM output and those wanting free and open access to a variety of genAI applications, but from a business standpoint, it gives some reassurance to organizations and end users as they adapt to the unavoidable ubiquitous presence of the technology.

 Environmental Concerns

-While AI can be used to help find solutions to mitigate climate change (Cho, 2023), the exact environmental costs of genAI models are difficult to know but they are widely acknowledged to be exorbitant.
-Data centers where models are trained and run need considerable amounts of water to cool processors and generate electricity (Crawford, 2024).
-Also, in California, OpenAI’s ChatGPT is consuming enough energy to power about 33,000 homes (Crawford, 2024).
+While AI can be used to help find solutions to mitigate climate change (Cho, 2023), the exact environmental costs of genAI models are difficult to know but they have been widely acknowledged to be exorbitant.
+Data centers where models are trained and run need considerable energy and amounts of water to cool processors and generate electricity (Crawford, 2024).
 Long term, the impact on the environment could be ruinous.

-Some prominent companies – like Google and Microsoft – have also pledged to be carbon neutral or carbon negative in a way that – ostensibly – would account for the energy use of their genAI tools Gemini and Copilot/Bing Chat, respectively.
+Some prominent companies – like Google and Microsoft – have also pledged to be carbon neutral or carbon negative in a way that – ostensibly – would account for the energy use of their genAI applications Gemini and Copilot, respectively.
 That said, the known energy-consumption and overall environmental impact of these tools should not be a limitation left unexamined.
 See what Sam Meredith, Correspondent of CNBC International, has to say on the topic in this video.

 As a community at Seneca, we have an opportunity to make a difference by contributing to carbon offsetting programs and to educating ourselves on the environmental cost of these tools.
 As professionals who will be contributing to an organization’s sustainability practices, you too have a role to play.
 Below are some initiatives relevant to end users suggested by Professors Kumar and Davenport in their 2023 Harvard Business Review article.